samraHanif0340/samraHanif0340.github.io/_docs/cpp.md

 ## Code Style
 1. Code interpretability trumps everything else.
-1. Do not use Class Inheritance or Friendship constructs in C++ codes.
+1. Do not use Class Inheritance or Friendship features in C++ codes.
 Inheritance and Friendship reduces code traceability.
+1. Wherever possible, follow C style instead of C++, as it makes the code more aligned with the driving philosophies of Golang.

 ## Code Documentation - Doxygen